jshubhangi633/Spotify_Business_Analysis-/README.md

 ## Interpretation

-● The R-squared value is just 1.18%, meaning that platform explains almost none of the variability in listening duration.
+1- The R-squared value is just 1.18%, meaning that platform explains almost none of the variability in listening duration.

-● Compared to the full model (R² = 62.3%), this model performs significantly worse.
+2- Compared to the full model (R² = 62.3%), this model performs significantly worse.

-● The RMSE and MAE have both increased, further confirming that predictions are less accurate when platform is the only feature.
+3- The RMSE and MAE have both increased, further confirming that predictions are less accurate when platform is the only feature.

 Hence, Platform Has Minimal Impact; Context Matters More While slight differences exist across platforms, playback context, time of day, and shuffle status are stronger predictors of listening duration.
-This supports a shift toward context- driven personalization rather than platform-based targeting
+This supports a shift toward context-driven personalization rather than platform-based targeting